ianfun/cc/README.md

 However, you can disable opaque Pointer in command line options.(use `LLVMContextSetOpaquePointers()` to disable)

+## GNU Readline

+cc use GNU Readline library by default for reading from stdin

+define `CC_NO_RAEADLINE` to disable use GNU readlines

 ## JIT

 cc use LLVM JIT, by default, `main(argc, argv)` cc will call this function as program startup .